 What if my business idea doesn’t seem viable?

-You don’t have to give up just because your idea fails some of these tests.
-You might be able to resurrect it with a few tweaks.
-Maybe your target market is wrong.
-Or your price.
-Think creatively.
+You don’t have to abandon your plan just because it fails to pass some of these conditions.
+With a few changes, you might be able to bring it back to life.
+Perhaps your target market is incorrect.
+Alternatively, your pricing.
+Think outside the box.

 Chapter 3: How to write a business plan

-Think about your business plan as a road map.
-You know where you want to go.
-You just need to write down the directions to get there.
-The good news is it doesn’t have to super really matter.
-That’s because there are two types of a business plan:
+Consider your business plan to be a map.
+You have a clear idea of where you want to go.
+All you have to do now is jot down the directions.
+The good news is that it doesn’t have to be highly important.
+This is due to the fact that there are two sorts of company plans:

-- the lean one-page plan, which is a great way to get going and build ideas
+- the one-page lean plan is a wonderful method to get started and generate ideas

-- the more formal long plan, which you’ll need if and when you’re looking for business funding
+- the more formal lengthy plan, which you’ll need if and when you need to raise capital for your business

-The content of each is broadly the same.
-You say who the target market is, why they need your product or service, how you’ll reach them, who you’re competing with and, of course, how much money you’ll make.
+Each one has almost the same content.
+You describe your target market, why they require your product or service, how you plan to reach them, who you will compete with, and, of course, how much money you expect to make.

 How to do a fast, one-page business plan